 IKEA, WOMEN AND SAUDI ARABIA

-IKEA “regrets” removing all women from the Saudi Arabia flat pack furniture catalogue in 2012 and has made an official apology..
-Some facts about IKEA raise questions.
-The company has officially stated it regrets it, but the fact is a fact.
+IKEA “regrets” removing all women from the Saudi Arabia flat pack furniture catalogue in 2012 and has made an official apology… Some facts about IKEA raise questions.
+The company has officially stated that they do regret this decision, but the fact is a fact.
 “We are now reviewing our routines to safeguard a correct content presentation from a values point-of-view in the different versions of the Ikea catalogue worldwide,” IKEA representative stated.

 THE LARGEST IKEA

 Here is top 5 the chart – largest shop IKEA has:

 - Gwangmyeong, Seoul Capital Area, South Korea: 640,000 sq ft (59,000 m2 )

 - Stockholm Kungens Kurva, Sweden: 594,000 sq ft (55,200 m2)

 - Shanghai Baoshan, China: 592,360 sq ft (55,032 m2)

 - Shanghai Pudong Beicai, China: 532,000 sq ft (49,400 m2)

 - Wuxi, China: 528,690 sq ft (49,117 m2)